 Birth affirmations are positive phrases or statements used to challenge negative or fearful thoughts about giving birth.
 Simply said, birth affirmations are positive, uplifting statements about giving birth.

-These phrases are repeatedly said to yourself to motivate you and recognize your body’s strength to give birth to your baby.
+These phrases are repeatedly said to motivate you and recognize your body’s strength to give birth to your baby.

 Saying these positive Birth affirmations repeatedly to yourself will help alleviate any fear or negative thoughts you might have about your impending labor.